Developing SSE Type MCP Services

 aiClient = createAnthropicClient(config);

-console.log("MCP client and tools initialized successfully");
+console.log("MCP client and tools have been initialized");

 } catch (error) {